Working for Southport and Ormskirk Hospital NHS Trust offers all the benefits of coast and country living with the convenience of big city life.

 The University of Liverpool has awarded us the status of University Clinical Education Centre in recognition of the high standard of training provided for students on placement to the Trust.

 We pride ourselves in providing safe, clean and friendly care, and recruit to our SCOPE values.
 We also offer a range of family friendly options to staff.
-You can see what some of our staff have to say about working with us and learn more about our area and what we do by clicking on the youtube videos in the 'further links' section.

 Please note that all successful applicants to non-medical positions will be subject to a six-month probationary period.